ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z11_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 (and will refuse to compile code that tries to call a non-existent method or assign an incompatible type).
 Types in statically typed languages act like promises enforced by the compiler--they delineate what you can and cannot do at compile time.
-They also function as explicit documentation: you read a function signature and see exactly what types it accepts/returns, shaping your expectations.
+They also function as explicit documentation: you read a function signature and see what types it accepts/returns, shaping your expectations.
 Many developers in static systems conceptualize a type as a contractual specification of an object's interface (sometimes even enriched with static checks for invariants, generics, etc., as the "shape" of data).